ministryofjustice/hmpps-digital-tech-radar/radar/2022-11-01/JS_-_Grunt.md

 tags: [hmpps]
 ---

-"A JavaScript task runner, a tool used to automatically perform frequent tasks such as minification, compilation, unit testing, and linting."
+A JavaScript task runner, a tool used to automatically perform frequent tasks such as minification, compilation, unit testing, and linting.